mwangdakota/pages-uswds-jekyll/pages/topics/aa.md

 ---

-### data or statistics.
+The Advanced Analytics topic focuses on innovations that involve the mathematical or computational analysis of data or statistics.
 This topic does not include learning-based systems, which are covered under the Artificial Intelligence (AI) topic.
 These subtopic areas are meant to serve as examples; all proposals with technical innovation and significant commercial potential are welcome, regardless of the specific area of focus of the project.

 ### AA1.
 Data Collection, Cleaning, Integration and Processing